-When it comes to guarding your organization and everything you’ve worked so hard to build, it’s important to know as much as you can about what you’re facing.
-Although you might think that your top priority should involve doing whatever you can to stay ahead of hackers, this is only one small part of a much larger story.
-The real issue, and reason why cyberattacks are often successful has more to do with employees that have no idea how to behave in the dangerous digital world we now live in.
+When it comes to guarding your organization, it’s important to know as much as you can about what you’re facing.
+Although your top priority involves doing whatever you can to stay ahead of hackers, this is only one small part of a much larger story.
+The real issue and reason why cyberattacks are often successful have more to do with employees that have no idea how to behave in the dangerous digital world we now live in.

 The Employee Threat: What You Need to Know

 According to a survey of 4,500 CIOs and technology leaders, most agreed that “insider threat” is the fastest-growing security risk for businesses today.
 This doesn’t necessarily mean that your employees have malicious intentions.
 Instead, it has more to do with employees who just don’t know enough about staying safe on the Internet.